nspin/devx-haskell-talk/sections/language_overview.md

 > - Think table lookup
 > - Easy to test, reason about, and even prove the correctness of code
 > - Allows for heavy optimization
+> - ...
+> - Everything is immutable

 <!-- if compiles, runs -->